RicardoBozollan/SmartGreens_IoT/Assembly of the SmartGreens IoT/README.md

   To add our MariaDB database as a data source, go to Configuration (gear icon) > Data Sources > Add data source, and select MySQL as the data source type.
   From there, you'll be prompted to configure the data source according to your MariaDB credentials.

   You can find the developed dashboard JSON on the Grafana dashboard folder.
+Copy it and paste on the Grafana import tab, and you should be completely set up!

 # References